top of page

 Chinese Philosophy (Spring 2020)

 Comparative Chinese philosophy course focused on Warring States Chinese philosophy and its relationship to contemporary Western philosophy.
-Texts drawn from Confucius, Mengzi, Mozi, Xunzi, Zhuangzi, and the Daodejing, along with texts in contemporary empirical psychology, moral philosophy, and feminist philosophy of language.
+Texts drawn from Confucius, Mengzi, Mozi, Xunzi, Zhuangzi, and the Daodejing, along with texts in contemporary empirical psychology, moral philosophy, and philosophy of language.

 Minds, Machines, and Persons (Fall 2019)